dyne/Zenroom/docs/pages/zencode-cookbook-when.md

  ***Hash-based message authentication code (HMAC)***

  ***Aggregation of ECP or ECP2 points***

+Hashing works for any data type, so you can hash simple objects (strings, numbers etc.) as well as hashes and dictionaries.

 Keep in mind that in order to use more advanced cryptography like encryption, zero knowledge proof, zk-SNARKS, attributed based credential or the [Coconut](https://arxiv.org/pdf/1802.07344.pdf)  flow you will need to select a *scenario* in the beginning of the scripts.
 We'll write more about scenarios later, for now we're using the "ecdh" scenario as we're loading an asymetric keypair from the JSON.
 See our example below: